 Obelisk of Theodosius in the Hippodrome

-Descriptions and Hieroglyphs on the Egyptian Obelisk
+Hieroglyphs on the Obelisk of Theodosius

 At the top of the Obelisk, Thutmose III is depicted kneeling before Amun, the most powerful god of Ancient Egypt.
 The hieroglyphs, engraved all over the obelisk, describe how Thutmose was the lord of the Ancient World, with the help of the mighty gods Amun and Horus.
 Celebrating the 30th anniversary of his reign, Thutmose was praised to expand its territory to Mesopotamia.